joedski/condition-evaluator/README.md

 Condition Evaluator comes with one EvaluationContextProvider: Referents, which has the following type:

-`ReferentsKeySelectorMap => EvaluationContextProvider`
+`ReferentsConfig => EvaluationContextProvider`

-- ReferentsKeySelectorMap: `{ default: DefaultReferentMapping, [ReferentKey: string]: ReferentSelector }` Object mapping keys to your Selectors.
+- ReferentsConfig: `{ nameInContext?: string, default: DefaultReferentsMapping, selectors: ReferentsKeySelectorMap }`
+  - nameInContext: The property name to assign to the context.
+Default value is `refs`.
-  - default: `DefaultReferentMapping: { [ReferentKey: string]: DefaultReferentSelector }` A special key which provides a mapping to use in case there are no ReferentKeys on a Condition.
+  - default: `DefaultReferentsMapping: { [ReferentKey: string]: DefaultReferentSelector }` A special key which provides a mapping to use in case there are no ReferentKeys on a Condition.
-    - Usually, the ReferentKey will be the same as one of the ReferentKeys in the rest of the ReferentsKeySelectorMap.
+    - Usually, the ReferentKeys will be the same as some of the ReferentKeys in the ReferentsKeySelectorMap.
-    - Omitting this means Conditions with no defined ReferentKey will also have no Referent.
+    - Omitting this means Conditions with no defined ReferentKeys will also have no Referents.
+- ReferentsKeySelectorMap: `{ [ReferentKey: string]: ReferentSelector }` Object mapping keys on conditions to your Selectors.
 - ReferentSelector: `( AppContext, ReferentSelectorParameter ) => Referent`
   - AppContext is the context you gave to the Evaluator.
   - ReferentSelectorParameter is the parameter value supplied on the Condition to that Key.